Letdown2491/waypoint-gtk/README.md

 ## Integration

 Other Void Linux tools can talk to the privileged helper over D-Bus to trigger snapshots, retention, scheduler changes, and more.
-See [API.md](API.md) for the complete interface used by Nebula and other front-ends.
+See [API.md](API.md) for the complete interface used by Nebula.

 ## Requirements